LvdKooi/conditional/README.md

 ```

 ### applyToOrElseGet
-The applyToOrElseGet method takes 2 arguments: the first argument is the value that will be processed by the Conditional pipeline, the second a Supplier that returns an object of the same type that would otherwise be returned by the pipeline if any condition in the pipeline matches.
-The supplier is also invoked when the first argument (the value to be processed) is null.
-The second argument to this method is lazy evaluated, and suitable for operations that you would only like to perform when none of the conditions evaluates to true.
+The applyToOrElseGet method takes 2 arguments: the first argument is the value that will be processed by the Conditional pipeline, the second a Supplier that is evaluated when no condition evaluates to true _or_ if the first argument is null.
+The Supplier should return an object of the same type that would otherwise be returned by the pipeline if any condition in the pipeline matches.
+The second argument to this method is lazy evaluated, and suitable for operations that you would only like to have executed when none of the conditions evaluates to true.

 ```
     public Double calculateNumber(int number) {